Elisa & Maria

 My granddad always used to say “nella cucina ci vuole fantasia” (you need imagination/creativity in the kitchen), and it’s a motto that has always stuck with me when I am cooking.
 Most of my cooking consists of looking in the fridge and seeing what I can whack together as a dish.
 I find cooking to be very therapeutic and I am always experimenting and thinking of easy and interesting recipes.

-Since having my baby boy it has been a challenge to come up with interesting and healthy recipes, cos as we all know, it is so difficult to find time to cook a decent meal with a screaming, clingy baby… and this became even more difficult when I returned to work.
-But by trying different methods I found it possible to balance cooking, working and looking after my child.
+Since having my children it has been a challenge to come up with interesting and healthy recipes, cos as we all know, it is so difficult to find time to cook a decent meal with a screaming, clingy baby and a toddler constantly saying “mamma, mamma”… and this became even more difficult when I returned to work.
+But by trying different methods I found it possible to balance cooking, working and looking after my children.

 I am great believer in Mindfulness and practice Yoga.
 I therefore applied a lot of this to when I was feeling particularly overwhelmed and just wanted to tear my hair out… especially during sleepless nights with a screaming baby and child with night terrors… So if I can do it, so can you!
 So go ahead, give it a go and try out a couple of recipes.
 Have fun with it and get your kids involved too; cooking can be lots of fun with your kids.
 Though be prepared for lots of mess!